Leats/AO3FanworkStatistics/README.md

 # AO3 Fanwork Statistics

 This was created because I originally wanted to make some statistics regarding the Dragon Age tag on [archiveofourown.org](http://archiveofourown.org).
+By now it has developed into Haikyuu statistics.

-I created a script to go through the tag and save the data of every fanwork in the tag.
-The script also counts how often specific characters and ships were used, plus a few other interesting things.
+I created a script to go through the tag and save the data of every fanwork in the tag to a postgresql database.

-It was also the first time I worked with d3 to create data graphics with the collected data.
+Back in 2018 this was also the first time I worked with d3 to create data graphics with the collected data.
+In 2021 I redid parts of the visualizations.

-The result can be seen [here](https://leats.github.io/AO3FanworkStatistics/).
+**The result can be seen [here](https://leats.github.io/AO3FanworkStatistics/).**

+**Limitations: Only fanworks visible for everyone are counted in these statistics.
+Works where one has to be logged in were ignored.**

 ---
-### How to create other statistics

-To create other statistics there is a [branch with a template](https://github.com/Leats/AO3FanworkStatistics/tree/template).
-It should work with any tag on AO3.
-This includes fandoms, characters, ships and freeform tags.
-Specific searches and filtered searches are not supported.

-**Step 1:** Clone the repository, use the ['template' branch](https://github.com/Leats/AO3FanworkStatistics/tree/template).

-**Step 2:** Edit `/scripts/FandomStatisticsScraper.py`.
-Change the `url` with whatever you want to have searched.

-**Step 3:** Run the script.
-(If you've never done that before, check out [this](https://realpython.com/run-python-scripts/).)
-This will probably take a while, depending on the size of the tag.
-Eventually this should save some data into the `/data` folder of the project.

-**Step 4:** In `/data/importantdates.csv` there is a chance to place important dates for the specific fandom.
-This could be specific release dates, for example.

-**Step 5 (optional):** In `/components/lengthandchapters.js` the works get sorted into different bins to show the amount of works with different wordcounts.
-As standard this is set to 50 bins and the bins reach from 0 to 90000 words.
-This can be changed by opening the file and changing `binamount` and `largestwork` to something different.
-Depending on the size of the tag this might be needed.

-**Note:** To actually view the created graphs it is not enough to simply view the file in your web browser of choice.
-The easiest way to run it in a web server is probably using `python3 -m http.server` or in case of Python 2 `python -m SimpleHTTPServer`.
-Alternatively it is possible to use github pages as seen in this repository.
+### What I did / Structure of the Project

+#### Scraper
+The script I used to scrape AO3 is found in `/scripts/FandomStatisticsScraper.py`.
+For it to run properly a [PostgreSQL database](https://www.postgresql.org/download/) is needed and the credentials need to get entered into `/database.ini` (an example file is already in the repository).

+Right now, especially with large AO3 tags this scraper will take HOURS because it rests 7 seconds between pages.
+Every wait shorter than this might trigger `429 - Too Many Requests`.
+For fandoms that consist of more than 100,000 fanworks the originally displayed amount of pages will not be correct as AO3 can only display 5000 pages at once.
+Every additional one will only be properly counted once we're on page 5000.
+(Right now this script would not look at more than 200,000 fanworks at most.)

+#### Flask App
+Originally I had planned on using a Flask app with SQLAlchemy for this project.
+However, as I still want to use github pages for the visualisations right now I did work without the flask app.
+But the file for it is still in the repository (`/app.py`), and I might continue on adding visualisations directly accessing the database as that gives a lot more options.
+For now, though, the visualisations only use pre-created JSON files with the data.

+#### Visualisations
+I use [skrollr](https://github.com/Prinzhorn/skrollr) for the website and [D3](https://d3js.org/) for the graphs.

+#### The past version
+The parts only used in the past version can be seen in `/past version`.
+This includes the data of the Dragon Age tag on AO3 and the original `html` and `js` files.
+These are currently not used in the new version.